 These actions don't require gas fees:

 - Listing an NFT for sale at a fixed price (after the first time you have done so for an NFT in a specific collection)

 - Listing an NFT in an auction or making an offer (after the first time you have done so)

 - Reducing the price of an NFT you've listed

 - Price drops only apply to ERC-721 NFTs and not ERC-1155 NFTs

 - Canceling listings will incur a gas fee

 - Canceling an offer

-- Your order may be delayed for a few minutes as we check to make sure there are no outstanding attempts to fulfill the offer.
-After choosing to cancel an offer, you’ll see the option to pay gas to send an on-chain cancellation to cancel immediately.
+- Your cancellation may be delayed for a few minutes as we check to make sure there are no outstanding attempts to accept the offer.
+After choosing to cancel an offer, you’ll also see the option to instead pay gas to send an on-chain cancellation to cancel immediately.